-A recent Inman Select Special Report on Real Estate Syndication tells a story of the struggle between participating on syndication websites or not, and how that decision affects business.
+A recent Inman Select Special Report on Real Estate Syndication tells a story of the struggle between deciding to participate on syndication websites or not, and how that decision affects business.
 However, in our daily experience, we hear a completely different perspective on syndication participation.
 It is one of acceptance, engagement and ultimately embracing syndication.

 In our experience at UltimateIDX, we find that most Realtors embrace the syndication trend.
 Not only does it seem here to stay, but our clients have learned to work with the system and not against it.
 Most have found the exposure they receive through the sites has expanded their reach.
-While acknowledging there are some negatives like competitors on the sites, we see that most Agents are disciplined in going through the sites and claiming their listings to making sure the listing information is correct and they are listed as the contact.
-The only occasional complaint that we hear is that the listing information is incorrect, and that is something that can, in some cases, work against them.
+While acknowledging there are some negatives, such as competitors showing up on the sites, we see that most agents are disciplined in going through, and claiming their listings to make sure the information is correct, and they are listed as the contact.
+The only occasional complaint we hear is that the listing information is incorrect, and that is something that can work against them.

 On the opposite side, according to AdWeek, 81% of people research online before they buy.
 With that knowledge, it makes sense that the majority of the Realtors we work with like the idea of getting maximum exposure for their listings.
 Buyer awareness of their listing is step one and, in their opinion, syndication sites go a long way to exposing buyers to their property listings.
 These savvy Brokers and Agents recognize the power of syndication services to work in their favor because their listings are showing up where buyers are looking.